Folk Songs

 We love these music lessons focused on participation provided by an AO mom with a music teaching background: Children of the Open Air.
 Included are Solfa lessons for musical literacy and basic singing lessons.

-A talented AO mom has been recording folk songs and hymns -- they are beautiful, simple, and joyful.
-You can view them on her YouTube channel.
-This dot ∘ in place of an asterisk marks YouTube links to her channel.
+Hannah Fridenmaker at FolksAndHymns has been recording folk songs and hymns -- they are beautiful, simple, and joyful.
+You can view them for free on her YouTube channel, and purchase downloadable mp3s from her Patreon.
+This dot ∘ in place of an asterisk will take you to a YouTube link to her channel.
+Hannah has received specific and seldom-granted permission from the AmblesideOnline Advisory to use our name, and we appreciate her consistent dedication to the vision of AO per our license statement.

 2024-2025 School Year